jiadong324/Mako/README.md

 java -jar /path/to/Mako.jar fa=/path/to/GRCh38_full_analysis_set_plus_decoy_hla.fa bamCfg=/path/to/NA19240.mako.cfg minFreq=1 chrom=chr20
 ```

-### Output file

-**sampleName.superitems.txt:** Mako created nodes for mutational signal graph.
-Each record in the file contains 19 columns of information.
-Detailed explanation can be found at https://github.com/jiadong324/Mako/tree/master/supports/File_heading.png

-**sampleName.mako.sites.txt:** Mako detect SVs.
-Additional information of each record can be found in the file heading.

-**sampleName.mako.BNDs.txt:** Break-ends are not able to involve in the current mutational signal graph, including inter-chromosomes.

-### Parameter settings

-**minAf:** calculates the ratio between abnormal reads and all reads, estimating the allele frequency of signal node.

-**pMax:** constrains the pattern growth through adjacent edges.
-The actual distance on genome is calculated as *pMax* * *fragMean*.
-Typically, SV size is enriched at 300bp and 1000bp.
-Thus the distance is recommended to be larger than 1000bp.
-Mako uses *pMax=4* as default value if the estimated average fragment size is 500-600bp.

-**minFreq:** for whole genome detection, we would expect one subgraph appears at least on the half number of genomes.
-If you run only one chromosome, this value is recommended to be 1.

-**maxD:** this is used cluster signal nodes produced by abnormal paired-end alignment.
-And split or clipped is restricted to the same position.

 ### Known issues

 1. Please make sure the reference used for running Mako is identical to the alignment one.